jefarrell/dataPointsExtension/README.md

 ===================

 ###Chrome Extension Prototype
-Quick prototype for Temporary Expert at NYU ITP  return Blinks a red light for every theoretical data point the user creates
+Quick prototype for Temporary Expert at NYU ITP

+Blinks a red light for every theoretical data point the user creates